phreid/somethingBorrowed/README.md

 ### Anusha Saleem
 Built the profile page, developed its Edit/Delete Profile modals and its subsequent actions to connect to the backend.
 Implemented Google Maps into the project for picking a user's location.
 Created browser tab logo, navbar logo and login page logo for the app.
 Styled almost all components and page layouts of the app.

+### Hanting Du
+Built the marketplace page, including the styling of the page and the search and filtering features.
+Implemented the associated code that connect the frontend actions to its backend requests.
+Contributed to the marketplace page layouts under the mobile size.